jogeuncheol/Death_Counter/README.md

 # Dark Souls Death Counter
-Auto counting your death in game or video.
+Auto counting your death in game or video.\
+Dark Souls Death Counter.

 ## Celebrating the release of Elden Ring.